esper-io/dev-docs/docs/home/espercli.md

 ```

 #### 5. show
 Show group-command information and command id (UUID) is required to show command information.
-This is used active group to show command if `--group` or `-g` option is not given explicitly.
+Active group is used to show command if `--group` or `-g` option is not given explicitly.
 ```sh
 $ espercli group-command show [OPTIONS] [command-id]
 ```